BastiHz/JetBrains-Academy-Java/README.md

 ### Simple Banking System
 A simple terminal app that lets you open bank accounts and deposit or transfer money.
 Card numbers are generated with the Luhn algorithm.
 The data is stored in an SQLite database.

+### Web Quiz Engine (in progress)
+A REST service built with Spring Boot.
+Currently cou can get questions and submit answers.
+The functionality will be expanded in later stages, e.g. with the ability to post questions, get all stored questions, and storing the quizzes in a database.